samiralam/rules-compendium/docs/phb/3-character-classes/warlock.md

 *Prerequisite: Level 5+ Warlock*

-While you’re in an area of [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) or [Darkness](/sources/dnd/free-rules/rules-glossary#Darkness), you can cast [Invisibility](/spells/2619116-invisibility) on yourself without expending a spell slot.
+While you're in an area of [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) or [Darkness](/sources/dnd/free-rules/rules-glossary#Darkness), you can cast [Invisibility](/spells/2619116-invisibility) on yourself without expending a spell slot.

 ### Otherworldly Leap